-Die aktuellen Hard- und Software-Verkaufszahlen aus Japan
+Die aktuellen Hard- und Software-Verkaufszahlen aus JApan

 Die Zahlen der letzten Woche

 Media Create hat die aktuellen Hard- und Software-Verkaufszahlen aus Japan veröffentlicht.
-Diese beziehen sich auf die Woche vom 31.
-Oktober - 06.
-November 2016:
+Diese beziehen sich auf die Woche vom 07.
+November - 13.
+November 2016.

 Hardware